emberjs/guides/source/getting-started/js-primer.md

 One quirk of the JavaScript language that commonly trips up developers if that if you define an array or object property directly in your class, every instance of that class will share the same array/object.

-Let's look at an example.
+Lets look at an example.

 We will start with a `Framework` class.
 `Framework` has two properties, a `language` string, and a `versions` array.